Rapid Regional Railway: Tickets

-In addition to the standard Koleje Śląskie fare, Szybka Kolej Regionalna operates under the Orange Tariff.
+In addition to the standard Silesian Railways fare, Rapid Regional Railway operates under the Orange Tariff.
 Orange Tariff tickets are valid on trains between Tychy Lodowisko and Katowice Szopienice Południowe, as well as on Metropolitan Transport Authority buses and trolleybuses, but only within the administrative boundaries of Tychy.

 History

 Origins

 In the 1990s, the rise of individual and bus transport led to a significant decline in passenger numbers on the Tychy to Tychy Miasto route.
 The route to Katowice via Katowice Murcki was circuitous, further reducing its appeal.
 Consequently, passenger services on the Tychy to Tychy Miasto line were suspended on 19 February 2001.

 In 2005, the first plans of the Marshal's Office of the Silesian Voivodeship and the Tychy City Office appeared regarding the creation of a rapid urban rail system connecting Tychy, Katowice, and Sosnowiec.
-On 27 July 2006, the Silesian Voivodeship signed an agreement with Stadler Rail for the delivery of four 4-car FLIRTs to serve Szybka Kolej Regionalna.
+On 27 July 2006, the Silesian Voivodeship signed an agreement with Stadler Rail for the delivery of four 4-car FLIRTs to serve Rapid Regional Railway.